dogweather/forkful/content/en/php/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-A debugger is a tool that helps programmers understand what their code is actually doing as it runs.
-It’s the magnifying glass that lets us zoom in on bugs—those pesky issues causing our programs to crash or spit out wrong answers—and squash them.
-We use debuggers because they save us hours of print statements and guessing games.

 ## How to:
 PHP comes with an interactive debugger called Xdebug.
 Here's how to use it.